top of page

 -

 Does HSoP euthanize animals?The Humane Society of the Palouse is a low/no-kill shelter.
-HSoP will not euthanize adoptable animal’s due to space.
-We’ve stayed true to our mission for 40 years and are committed to preserving and nurturing the lives of all the rescued animals in our care.
+HSoP will not euthanize adoptable animals due to space.
+We’ve stayed true to our mission for 45 years and are committed to preserving and nurturing the lives of all the rescued animals in our care.
 We reserve humane euthanasia only in instances when animals are suffering greatly with no potential for relief, or if an animal is so aggressive that he or she presents a danger to people or other animals and cannot be safely handled or placed.
 The decision to euthanize is never made lightly and done only with the best interest of the animal in mind.
 HSoP is committed to providing all of the animals we rescue with the individualized and compassionate care they need and deserve until they are adopted by responsible, loving people.

 -